Geonovum/KP-APIs/API-strategie-extensies/ext-n-m-relations.md

 ## Many-to-many relations ##

 Below we see a typical example of a many-to-many relation.
-Books are written by one or more authors.
+Books can be written by one or more authors.

 ```json
 GET /books